babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 In this section, we've written a lot about limitations, unsupported features and such.
 However, how do you deal with these things in real life?
-If Babelfish threw an error whenever an application uses an unsupported feature, it could not be used with that application.
-On the other hand, it should not silently ignore such syntax and then silently behave differently from what the user might expect.
+If Babelfish threw an error whenever an application used an unsupported feature, it could would become effectively unusable with that application.
+However, it should not silently ignore such syntax and then silently behave differently from what the user might expect.
 So Babelfish gives you a choice.